ufo-github/ponyfoo/TAGS.md

   - On the API
   - Client-side captures API errors and displays warnings

-- Features
 - Much needed comment counts on post list

+- Search now hides the article bodies

+- Tagging
+  - Entry tagging
+  - Search by tag

 0.1 (frozen)
 ============